 Seniors Rights Service provides information, publications and advice at seniors’ expos, open days, forums and conferences.
 We also deliver online information sessions and webinars and have a range of events that are streamed live.

 We reach around 28,000 people a year through our community forums and education events.
 Understanding that a “one size fits all” method does not work, we tailor our approach according to the needs of different communities and cultural sensitivities.

 A large part of our community work involves forums on the abuse of older Australians, with particular focus on financial and psychological abuse by family members.
 Much of this work centres on raising awareness of this issue, reducing the stigma and shame around abuse and gaining trust so people are more likely to disclose abuse and know where to seek help.

-We also work specifically to increase awareness of diversity and the needs of First Nations Australians, people from culturally and linguistically diverse backgrounds, those who identify as lesbian, gay, bisexual, transgender, intersex, queer and others (LGBTIQ+), as well as people who live in remote locations and other disadvantaged or vulnerable groups.
+We also work specifically to increase awareness of diversity and the needs of First Nations Australians, people who are culturally and/or racially marginalised, those who identify as lesbian, gay, bisexual, transgender, intersex, queer and others (LGBTIQ+), as well as people who live in remote locations and other disadvantaged or vulnerable groups.